membrane/api-gateway/cli/examples/router/xslt/README.txt

 <transform xslt="examples/xslt/customer2person.xsl" />

 You can reference stylesheets that will be applied to the request and response with the xslt attribute.
-If you leave the attribute blanc or don't specifiy them at all, no transformation will be done.
-With the above element the interceptor will apply the specified XSLT stylesheet to the response and request.
+If you leave the attribute blanc or do not specifiy them at all, no transformation will be done.
+With the element above the interceptor will apply the specified XSLT stylesheet to the response and request.
 To limit the transformation only to the request or response use request or response elements to wrap the interceptor.
 In this example we wrapped the interceptor with an response element so that the transformation is only applied to the response.

 <response>